 Triptan – Daily use of this medication can help relieve some patients’ migraines.

 Treatment may also include strategies to combat the symptoms as well.
 Medication for nausea and fluids for dehydration may also be administered IV or orally.
-It is important to get the body back into balance since that will help with the patient’s overall health as well as their body’s perception of the pain.
-In a somewhat indirect way, it can help to reduce the pain.
+It is important to get the body back into balance since that will help with the patient’s overall health as well as their body’s perception of their discomfort.

-Precision tinted lenses have been steadily growing in popularity as many migraineurs credit them with light sensitivity and migraine relief.
-Often referred to as “migraine glasses” by those who wear them, the effectiveness of the glasses’ FL-41 tint is backed by studies as well as many very satisfied users.
+Precision tinted lenses like the patented Avulux® Migraine and Light Sensitivity Lens have been steadily growing in popularity.
+Many migraineurs credit them with helping their light sensitivity and migraine.
+Often referred to as “migraine glasses” by those who wear them, the effectiveness of the glasses is backed by studies as well as many very satisfied users.

 Combating the Psychological Effects of Intractable Migraine

-Psychiatric symptoms often accompany conditions that are debilitating and cause severe, persistent pain.
-Because intractable migraine disability tends to be unremitting, sometimes lasting for days, migraineurs often experience psychological impacts such as depression, anxiety, and pain catastrophizing due to the relentless pain and disruption of their daily activities and quality of life.
+Psychiatric symptoms often accompany conditions that are debilitating and cause severe, persistent impact on daily life.
+Because intractable migraine disability tends to be unremitting, sometimes lasting for days, migraineurs often experience psychological effects such as depression and anxiety due to the relentless symptoms and disruption of their daily activities and quality of life.

 Dr. Cabin weighed in on this phenomenon, “In terms of other psychological side effects during and after an intractable migraine, I always recommend the practice of mindfulness meditation, along with other stress reducing activities like yoga and acupuncture.”
-He continues, “Migraine pain is very real, but psychological distress can trigger migraines and make the pain much, much worse.
+He continues, “Migraine is very real, but psychological distress can trigger migraines and make them feel much, much worse.
 Learning to manage this stress naturally is incredibly helpful for all migraine patients.”

 Yoga, herbs, and essential oils are also favorites of migraineurs because they often help with the anxiety and depression as well as with the migraines and associated symptoms.
 It is a process, though, to find what works.
 Different people respond to different substances and treatments, so it may take a little trial and error before finding something that effectively treats the psychological side of migraines.
 But treating this aspect of the condition is essential on so many levels.